-Dr. Sean Peisert leads applied research and development in computer security at the Berkeley Lab and UC Davis.
-He is also chief cybersecurity strategist for CENIC, and Senior Fellow at the Berkeley Institute for Data Science (BIDS), associate editor-in-chief of IEEE Security & Privacy, past chair of the IEEE Technical Committee on Security & Privacy, and past general chair of the 36th IEEE Symposium on Security and Privacy ("Oakland").
+Dr. Sean Peisert leads applied research and development in computer security at Lawrence Berkeley National Laboratory and University of California, Davis.
+He is also chief cybersecurity strategist for CENIC; co-lead of Trusted CI, the NSF Cybersecurity Center of Excellence; editor-in-chief of IEEE Security & Privacy; a member of the Distinguished Expert Review Panel for the NSA Annual Best Scientific Cybersecurity Paper Competition; a member of the DARPA Information Science and Technology (ISAT) Study Group; an ACSA Senior Fellow; past chair of the IEEE Technical Committee on Security & Privacy' and is a steering committee member and past general chair of the IEEE Symposium on Security and Privacy ("Oakland").

 Selected News and Press Coverage:

 Jan.
 5, 2022: Announcing the 2022 Trusted CI Annual Challenge on Scientific OT/CPS Security (Trusted CI Blog)

 Dec.
 14, 2021: Publication of the Trusted CI Guide to Securing Scientific Software (Trusted CI Blog)